Ilya114/lxc_vayu/docs/README.md

 - [x] termux-x11
 - [ ] snapd

-Notes: We can create users but need to fix sudo and set HOME everytime. lxc-attach working correctly only with --clear-env otherwise you won't be able to run any programs.
+Notes: We can create users but need to fix sudo and set HOME everytime. lxc-attach working correctly only with --clear-env otherwise you won't be able to run any programs. lxc-stop working only with --kill, otherwise command will stuck.

 ### Installation instructions
 - [English](Installation.md)